klose777/deki/README.md

 Also, to use this version you need to install llama-3.2-11b via ollama.

+---

-## Plans
+## Future plans

-    * Fine-tune the image captioning model for more accurate UI descriptions.
-    * Fine-tune an LLM for generating UI code from detected elements.
-    * Make the image captioning functionality optional.
+    1. Make the image captioning functionality optional.
-    * Increase accuracy of the YOLO model (current model was trained on only 486 images).
+    2. Increase accuracy of the YOLO model (current model was trained on only 486 images).
-    * Increase accuracy of the icon detection model by improving training data quality.
+    3. Increase accuracy of the icon detection model by improving training data quality.
+    4. Fine-tune the image captioning model for more accurate UI descriptions.
+    5. Fine-tune an LLM for generating UI code from detected elements.

+---

 ## Examples